 The Office for International Programs (OIP) prepares students to serve the needs of the world community.
 OIP coordinates study abroad opportunities for Loyola students, offers services to visiting international students and scholars, operates the Chicago office for the John Felice Rome Center and The Beijing Center, and provides ESL services to the Loyola community.

 School of Education Rome Programs

-Loyola University Chicago's School of Education offers summer study sessions at Loyola's Rome Center campus in Italy for undergraduate and graduate students.
+Loyola University Chicago's School of Education offers summer study sessions at Loyola's Rome Center campus in Italy for graduate students.
 All School of Education courses at Loyola's John Felice Rome Center make use of the vast cultural resources of this world-class city and involve on-site instruction.
 In addition, activities are scheduled for students that expand interaction with Rome and with the Italian way of life.